About our district

-During summer (December to February) the average daily maximum temperature is a very pleasant 23.7 degrees Celsius but it is not uncommon for temperatures to reach more than 30 degrees Celsius.
+During summer (December to February) the average daily maximum temperature is a pleasant 23.7 degrees Celsius, and temperatures commonly reach more than 30 degrees Celsius.
 On some days Kawerau is the hottest place in New Zealand.
-For recordings of the highest daily temperatures and total sunshine hours for the last 12 months, click :- May 12 June 12 July 12 August 12 September 12 October 12 November 12 December 12 January 13 February 13 March 13 April 13
+For recordings of the highest daily temperatures and total sunshine hours for the last 12 months, click :- September 16 October 16 November 16 December 16 January 17 February 17 March 17 April 17 May 17 June 17 July 17 August 17

 In winter (July to August), the average daily maximum temperature is around 15.6 degrees Celsius.
 Crisp, early morning frosts are usually followed by clear, sunny days.